What are the life lessons one can learn from pain? And is it true when they say that experiencing pain in life can help you grow as a person?

 This is how I met pain

 What is the easiest way to teach someone what pain feels like?
-Break their hearts.
+Break their heart.
 It’s that simple.
 That’s all it takes to feel a numbing sensation inside that makes you feel your entire existence is crashing down.
 Nothing is more painful than a broken heart.
 Heartbreak can come from anything…anything that matters to you, anything that has emotional value to you.

-The first time I met pain was when I was a child.
+The first time I experienced pain was when I was a child.
 When my parents decided to move to a new city and I had to leave everything behind.
 That was the first time I felt this pain inside me.
 I had to leave the home I grew up in.
 I had to leave my friends.
 The girl I liked.
 And my loving pets ended up with my grandparents.
 Everything I knew, everything I loved, everything I had in my life, everything that made me…me was gone.
 Yes, I hated my parents for doing this to me for a really long time.

 But for me, there were a lot of life lessons to learn from this pain at that young age.
 And I did.
 The next time we moved, it hurt a little less.
 I had grown up a bit by then and I was used to this pain now.
 I was used to losing all that mattered to me.